Mahabharata: Lakshagraha (the house of lac)

 After the deaths of their mother (Madri) and father (Pandu), the Pandavas and their mother Kunti return to the palace of Hastinapur.
 Yudhishthira is made Crown Prince by Dhritarashtra, under considerable pressure from his courtiers.
-Dhritarashtra wanted his son Duryodhana to become king and lets his ambition get in the way of preserving justice.

 Shakuni, Duryodhana, and Dushasana plot to get rid of the Pandavas.
 Shakuni calls the architect Purochana to build a palace out of flammable materials like lac and ghee.
 He then arranges for the Pandavas and the Queen Mother Kunti to stay there, intending to set it alight.
 However, the Pandavas are warned by their wise uncle, Vidura, who sends them a miner to dig a tunnel.
-They can escape to safety and go into hiding.
-During this time Bhima marries a demoness Hidimbi and has a son Ghatotkacha.
+They escape to safety through the tunnel and go into hiding.
+During this time, Bhima marries a demoness Hidimbi and has a son Ghatotkacha.
 Back in Hastinapur, the Pandavas and Kunti are presumed dead.